 New York in Cinematic Imagination is an interdisciplinary study into urbanism and cinematic representations of the American metropolis in the twentieth century.
-It contextualises spatial transformations and discourse about New York during the Great Depression and the Second World War, examining both imaginary narratives and documentary images of the city in film.
+It contextualizes spatial transformations and discourse about New York during the Great Depression and the Second World War, examining both imaginary narratives and documentary images of the city in film.

-Written for postgraduates and researchers in the fields of film, history and urban studies, with 40 black and white illustrations to work alongside the text, this book is an engaging study into cinematic representations of New York city.
+Written for postgraduates and researchers in the fields of film, history and urban studies, with 40 black and white illustrations to work alongside the text, this book is an engaging study into cinematic representations of New York City.

 Chapter One: New York’s Agitated Urban Modernity

 Chapter Three: Urban Planning and the Spaces of Democracy

 Chapter Six: Agitation Implodes

 Coda: Of Urban Remains

 Vojislava Filipcevic Cordes holds a Ph.D. in Urban Planning from Columbia University, and was a Paul E. Raether Postdoctoral Fellow in Urban and Global Studies at Trinity College.
 She is a New York-based scholar whose research focuses on cinema and urban space, immigrant incorporation, and political activism in sanctuary cities.

 "New York in Cinematic Imagination is a city symphony in prose.
 Cross-cutting between philosophy and history, between spatial theory and aesthetics, Vojislava Filipcevic Cordes delivers an enjoyable and insightfully critical meditation on agitated urban modernity."

 --Benjamin Fraser, Professor at the University of Arizona, Editor of Journal of Urban Cultural Studies, Author of Toward an Urban Cultural Studies: Henri Lefebvre and the Humanities